apsz3/concrete/README.md

 # }
 ```
 # Known issues
-* Lexical scoping of function parameters when the symbol exists in global scope
+* [MAYBE NOT BUG] Lexical scoping of function parameters when the symbol exists in global scope
-* Bug in conditionals always taking first case in function scope
+* [FIXED] Bug in conditionals always taking first case in function scope
-* Bug in return type when recursive function calls involved in an expression
+* [FIXED] Bug in return type when recursive function calls involved in an expression